 This conscientious hotel has a minimal-plastic policy, including glass-only products in minibars.
 Alfresco breezeway corridors relieve the need for air-conditioning; eco modes for the in-room air-conditioning systems and lights reduce wasted electricity.
 Cold, filtered drinking water is provided throughout, instead of bottled water.
 Sustainable materials — such as cork — star in the design, and the hotel also works hard to collect and sort recyclables.

 Nab seats on the outdoor terrace, which comes into its own in the evenings.

-Unleash your inner Adonis/Aphrodite: model flowing layers and lashings of gold.
+Unleash your inner Adonis/Aphrodite for Hellenika: model flowing layers and lashings of gold.